M J Gleeson: History

 The business was founded by Michael Joseph Gleeson, the official date given by the company being 1903.
 Having travelled from Cloonmore, County Galway a small hamlet in the West of Ireland, to Sheffield to find work as a bricklayer.
 There he joined an Irish family business specialising in housing development and building contracting.
-A few years later he married his employer's eldest daughter.
+A few years later, he married his employer's eldest daughter.
 In due course, he inherited his father-in-law's firm and changed its name to M J Gleeson in 1915.

 Michael Gleeson operated as a contractor and a developer in the Sheffield area, and owned cinemas and a racetrack.
 The firm began taking contracts in southeast England in 1930 and in 1932 Michael sent his nephew John Patrick 'Jack' Gleeson to manage the embryonic housing developments.
 Gleeson began with building an estate of some 750 houses in Cheam, followed by smaller estates in Ewell and Sutton, all at the time in Surrey.

-During World War II, Gleeson concentrated on the construction of aerodromes for military use, giving it civil engineering capability that was to be its strength after the war.
-Although the company again undertook housing and property development in 1955, the flotation of 1960 stressed civil engineering contracts which included power stations, sewage works and sea defences.
+During the Second World War, Gleeson was heavily engaged in the construction of aerodromes for military use; this work developed the firm's civil engineering capability that it would put to good use in the conflict's aftermath.
+During 1955, the company relaunched its housing and property development activities.
+Following Gleeson's flotation in 1960, increasing attention was paid to its civil engineering contracts.
+Such contracts included power stations, sewage works and sea defenses.

 Like his uncle before him, Jack had no sons and brought in his nephew to succeed him; Dermot Gleeson had been working in the political arena and first joined the Board as a non executive director in 1973; he joined the company full time in 1979, became deputy managing director in 1981 and chief executive in 1988.

-The group had been extending its property holdings, and it used the housing recession of 1990, to increase its commitment to private housing.
-The small quoted company, Colroy, was bought in 1991, followed by the residential business of the Portman Building Society in October 1994.

-In 2005, the group made a £18m loss, primarily due to losses in the building division, which was then sold to the management.
-A strategic review was announced in March 2006.
-The civil engineering business would be sold (it was bought by the Black & Veatch) as would peripheral businesses; the investment properties would be put up for sale, and traditional speculative housing replaced by urban regeneration.
+During the early 1990s recession, the firm decided to increase its commitment to the private housing sector.
+Colroy, a smaller rival company was acquired in 1991; three years later, Gleeson also purchased the residential business of the Portman Building Society.
+In early 2000, Gleeson purchased the specialist rail contractor Mabey Construction; this move launched the firm into Britain's recently privatised rail sector.
+Later that same year, the firm recorded a pre-tax profit of £16.1 million (£13.4 million), up 20 per cent, while turnover rose 17 per cent to £349 million; the company's order books were also claimed to be running at record levels.